How to recycle old candles into new ones

 What you need for this step:

-Next, what you want to do is boil the kettle, then fill up your pan or bain-marie so it’s about 1/3 full.
+Next, what you want to do is boil the kettle, then fill up your pan so it’s about 1/3 full of hot water.
 Put the pan on the hob and turn it to the lowest heat/setting so that the water will stay hot.
 Then, place your first candle into the pan of water for a few minutes to loosen the wax from the jar.

-Once the wax is moveable from the jar, you want to take the jar out of the hot water.
+Once the wax is moveable from the jar, you want to take the jar out of the hot water and gentle shake the jar until the wax comes out.
 At this point, if there is a lot of large pieces of wax you can try to break or cut them into smaller pieces with your butterknife, as well as making sure you remove the old wick from the candle too.

-This isn’t necessary, but you can then clean the jar in hot soapy water if you wish, as this can get off any wax you missed and any labels.
+This isn’t necessary, but you can then clean the jar in hot soapy water if you wish, as this can get off any wax you missed and any labels or soot.

 Step 3: Start melting your wax